jinyier/ai_pointnet_attack/README.md

 # Adversarial Attack against 3D Point Cloud Classifier

+This repository is the code release of our AAAI'20 paper, "Robust Adversarial Objects against Deep Learning Models", which can be found [here](http://jin.ece.ufl.edu/papers/AAAI2020_PointNet_CR.pdf).

 ## Introduction

 In this work, we proposed an adversarial attack against PointNet++, a 3D point